sailfish009/mydl_C/.github/ISSUE_TEMPLATE/questions-help-support.md

 ---
 name: "❓How to do something?"
-about: How to do X with detectron2?
-How detectron2 does X?
+about: How to do X with mydl?
+How mydl does X?

 ---